ulthiel/Magma-UT/Readme.md

 ### GAP commands

-The following example concerns [GAP3](https://webusers.imj-prg.fr/~jean.michel/gap3/) (because I'm interested in the CHEVIE part) but basically one can implement a similar wrapper for any other system.
-It's all simply based on strings—but it's very convenient.
+The following example concerns [GAP3](https://webusers.imj-prg.fr/~jean.michel/gap3/) (because I'm interested in the CHEVIE part) but basically one can implement a similar wrapper for any other system like GAP4, Sage, etc; it's all simply based on strings—but it's very convenient.
 I assume you have GAP3 installed and set the config (or environment) variable "MAGMA_UT_GAP3" to the command of GAP3.
 You can then execute GAP3 commands from within Magma and get the (final) result as a string.
 Here's an example:

 ```
 > Wstr := GAP3("W:=ComplexReflectionGroup(28); W.matgens;");